 All sponsors receive information on their students and work samples, as well as monthly general updates about the schools and organization.
 Level 2 and 3 sponsors have access to director Caitlin McHale Floreal’s personal blog.

 If you have any questions about coming on board as a student sponsor, please email Sponsor@EsperanzaMeansHope.org.
-We have different payment options available, such as automatic ACH bank account withdrawal.
+We have different payment options available in addition to the link above, such as automatic ACH bank account withdrawal.
+You can also set up a recurring PayPal donation.

-So far for the 2021-2022 school year, which starts in September, we have 169 of our 250 students sponsored.
-61 students are fully sponsored and 108 students are half sponsored.
-Here is the breakdown:
+So far for the 2022-2023 school year, which starts in September, we have 91 of our 250 students fully sponsored.
+We are urgently seeking more student sponsors to be able to realistically start the new school year.

 FUN FACT: In the United States public school system, the cost of sending one student to school each year is over $12,000.
 Read more…

-UPDATE: We have more students than we expected; over 250.
-This may be because of an increased number of Haitians seeking refuge in the Dominican Republic during these extra difficult times in Haiti.
+UPDATE: We have more students than ever before because of an increased number of Haitians seeking refuge in the Dominican Republic during these extra difficult times in Haiti.
 Read more…